How Long Does it Take to Learn to Sing?

 Maybe you cannot sing in tune, making your goal to sing on pitch and hit all the notes within a certain range.
 Perhaps you are frustrated with your vocal break and want to smooth that out and create a more consistent voice.

 Whatever your end goal is, this will determine how long it may take you to improve to the level that you’re wanting.

 The following are estimates based on weekly lessons with a singing teacher and regular practice:

 Tuning and pitch problems can often take a few months to correct; strengthening your lower range will come relatively quickly; smoothing your break may take a few months and developing your voice to professional level (including belting and mastering tone) most certainly takes years.

-I suggest that students try to practise every day, just a little.
-Warm your voice up with scales and vocal exercises every day (perhaps 15 – 20 minutes) and practise for longer every second day.
-Do not practise for more than an hour as a beginner as you have not yet developed technique to protect your voice from fatigue.
+I suggest that students try to practice every day, just a little.
+Warm your voice up with scales and vocal exercises every day (perhaps 15 – 20 minutes) and practice for longer every second day.
+Do not practice for more than an hour as a beginner as you have not yet developed technique to protect your voice from fatigue.

 I suggest that students have a regular lesson once a week.
 This is to ensure that the student’s technique is monitored and adjustments are made often to protect the voice from bad habits or strain when practising.
 They also get much faster results than students who have a lesson every now and then.

 Often students fail to realise how far their voices have come.
 A great idea is to record your lessons or practice sessions so you can compare the way you sound every few weeks.